Category: Apps/Accessories

 Using specific combinations and progressions of just 11 words in 5 scientifically structured phrases, the method trains the fingers on both hands to work symmetrically and simultaneously – a direct result of both hemispheres of the brain working at the same time – ‘brain balance’.

-With repetition, reading, spelling and vocabulary are engrained to memory and with ‘muscle memory’ spellings become a series of finger movements and patterns on a keyboard, reducing the likelihood of transposing and misspelling words.
+With repetition, reading, spelling, and vocabulary are ingrained to memory and with ‘muscle memory’ spellings become a series of finger movements and patterns on a keyboard, reducing the likelihood of transposing and misspelling words.

 The program offers both spoken and written instruction and includes ‘speaking keys’ covering the a-z keys.
-It is delivered in 5 short modules, in order to hold interest and concentration and once again, avoid over loading the working memory.
-The student is allowed to progress at their own pace, acquiring the skill and gaining speed and accuracy without even realising it.
+It is delivered in 5 short modules, in order to hold interest and concentration, and once again, avoid overloading the working memory.
+The student is allowed to progress at their own pace, acquiring the skill and gaining speed and accuracy without even realizing it.
 Additionally, a visual of the keyboard is always on the screen, encouraging the user to look up at the screen and not down at their fingers (so there is no need to cover hands or keyboard).

 The combination of KAZ’s unique ‘Preference Screen’ and its proven accelerated learning teaching method delivers a simple, yet dynamic course.